dawtmaytrikx/homescience/1 - Potassium Bromate.md

 ## Goal
 Investigation of different conditions for the electrolysis of potassium bromide to potassium bromate.

+## To-Do
+- [x] run until electrolyte becomes saturated, observe if it can be recycled and how it affects the yield
+- [ ] try different cell designs to increase batch size, current density and rate of reaction
+- [ ] test a number of different electrodes
+- [ ] test other additives

 ## Theory
 __Anodic oxidation:__ 2 Br<sup>-</sup> → Br<sub>2</sub> + 2 e<sup>-</sup>\
 __Cathodic reduction:__ 2 H<sub>2</sub>O + 2 e<sup>-</sup> → H<sub>2</sub> + 2 OH<sup>-</sup>